 As companies buy, sell and merge with others, there is a lot of action that occurs behind the scenes.
-Needless to say, knowing the value of other companies’ assets, liabilities and overall worth takes lots of work and often multiple types of analysis.
+Needless to say, knowing the enterprise value of other companies’ assets, liabilities and overall worth takes lots of work and often multiple types of analysis.
 Knowing what type of analysis is required for certain situations is key, and similar to other types of purchasing, having the skills to research (and knowing what to research) can make an incredible difference.
 One important method of researching a company’s worth is precedent transaction analysis.

 Note: Precedent transactions are also known as the following:

-- Merger and acquisition (M&A) comps
+- Merger and acquisition (M&A) transaction comps

 - Comparable transactions